jcumby/ionic_materials_chem/lecture0.md

 Welcome to the Ionic Materials course.
 The lecture notes all display within a web browser* and can be accessed from the [contents page](#overview).

-After the lecture, a version with synchronised video and notes will be uploaded to Learn.
+PDF versions of the notes are also available on Learn.

 If you have any problems with the presentations, please get in touch (james.cumby@ed.ac.uk)!